 This can be performed either by placing the animals in a prefilled gas container, by placing transport modules or crates containing animals in a container and introducing a gas mixture, or by the gas being introduced into a poultry house.

-Modified atmosphere killing can also be administered by using gas-filled foam, medium or low density water based foam or through low atmosphere pressure (LAPS).
+Modified atmosphere killing can also be administered by using high-expansion gas-filled foam, or through low atmosphere pressure (LAPS).

 Article 7.6.26.

-Prefilled gas container
+Container pre-filled with carbon dioxide

 This method is the exposure of batches of animals to high concentrations of gas in pre-filled containers which can also be waste bins, skips or bags.